dotBits/smart-search/README.txt

 == Upgrade Notice ==

 = 0.9 =
-* Join the new Wordpress search engine Era
+* Join the new WordPress search engine Era